VanCole/Section47/README.md

 This game was made during the last year of Créajeux cursus.\
 This game can be played solo or with a friend in cooperation.

-You evolve in a laboratory with many zombies inside and your goal is kill a maximum amount before you are killed.
+You evolve in a laboratory with many zombies inside and your goal is to kill a maximum amount before you are killed.

 When you play a run, you start in a spawn room, and your goal is to reach the end of the level.\
 Each level is procedurally generated : several rooms have been designed and they are arranged pseudo-randomly (with a set of rule).\